Taking on the roads, the sights and the potholes of the continent of Africa for 6 months.

 As we gathered on the bansk of the Nile on the saturday morning with the 99 other people about to be battered by the rapids, my exitement finally surpassed the Spur.
 All we had to do now was get into a boat with people more our age and not with the gaggle of school kids that made up most of the numbers and were perpetually going on about the fact that if Moses made it down the Nile in a basket, they would to.
 Shaun thankfully noticed that we were standing dangersouly close to a chattering group of Chinese so pulled me to the other side of the gathering mob and miraculously got us into a raft with 7 other 29 year olds!

-before we hit our first Grade 3 rapid but it didn't quite get the adrenaline going as the first grade 5 which litteraly blinded us as the waves just slammed into our faces.
+The morning started with some drills including practicing flipping the boat back up, floating through rapids correctly and most importantly, how to take cover in the raft when hitting the big rapids.
+The water was surprisingly cold and when I somehow managed to float very far away from the safety of my group, I was reassured that there wereno corocodiles.
+It wasn't long before we hit our first Grade 3 rapid but it didn't quite get the adrenaline going as the first grade 5 which litteraly blinded us as the waves just slammed into our faces.
 With two heavies in the front of the boat however (Shaun and a Canadian), we made it though all of the rapids like professionals and soon got a little arrogant, even I'll admit.
 Our guide who had been superb all day with dry remarks like "If we don't get the rapid in the right place, you'll die." with a deadpan face which had us all glancing at each other nervously, also decided that our ride down the river thus far had been too dry and that our egos needed some bruising so slammed us sideways into the towering wave of the second last rapid of the day.
 He claimed it was a grade 3 but we were lifted, tipped and slammed so hard WWE style that Brad (the guy sitting behind me) and myself were sucked under so deep that when we opened our eyes to see which was was up through the bubbling yellow water, we could see everyone else's feet metres above our heads.
 Brad grabbed onto Shaun's feet (he had managed to keep holding onto the raft) and dragged himself up by Shaun's legs, being rewarded with getting hit on the chin by Shaun's paddle.
 I on the other hand was far too thoughtful to possibly pull someone else under with me so was rewarded by being machine washed by the river until blue in the face and spat out only once it had had its way with me, helmet gone but still proudly clutching on to my paddle - they had told us not to let go of them.
 Thankfully almst all of the other rafts had suffered the same fateso our egos were only marginally as water clogged as our noses when we got to the last and worst rapid of the day, known only as "The bad place".